 Making investments in Croatia

-legislation related to foreign investments in Croatia is extremely permissive and lets international investors develop their activities in all sectors of interests, taking advantage of the same business regulations as domestic entrepreneurs.
+The legislation related to foreign investments in Croatia is extremely permissive and lets international investors develop their activities in all sectors of interest, taking advantage of the same business regulations as domestic entrepreneurs.
 Adding the support of the government in terms of tax incentives is another important business motivation for foreigners in Croatia.
-There are more than 15,000
+There are more than 15,000 foreign companies with operations in Croatia, in prolific sectors like tourism, agriculture, ICT, pharmaceuticals, food, automotive, manufacturing and textile industries.

-foreign companies with operations in Croatia, in prolific sectors like tourism, agriculture, ICT, pharmaceuticals, food, automotive, manufacturing and textile industries.
-It is important to know that Croatia signed a series of double taxation treaties with countries worldwide to avoid the fiscal evasion and the double taxation of profits.
-Among the business benefits directed to international investors in Croatia, we also mention the experienced and multilingual workforce, the low labor costs, the appealing tax structure and also the possibility of reinvesting the profits in the companies without being taxed.
+It is important to know that Croatia signed a series of double taxation treaties with countries worldwide to avoid fiscal evasion and the double taxation of profits.
+Among the business benefits directed to international investors in Croatia, we also mention the experienced and multilingual workforce, the low labor costs, the appealing tax structure, and also the possibility of reinvesting the profits in the companies without being taxed.
 The import and export sector remains solid in Croatia, being on top of the list of overseas investors looking for a business in this country.

 FAQ about import and export in Croatia